CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab6.md

 # Lab 6: Investigate and Remediate Incidents in Microsoft Defender XDR

-In this task, you’ll simulate a phishing incident, investigate the suspicious message using Threat Explorer, take remediation actions, submit the message to Microsoft for analysis, and review the automated investigation results.
+In this lab, you’ll simulate a phishing incident, investigate the suspicious message using Threat Explorer, take remediation actions, submit the message to Microsoft for analysis, and review the automated investigation results.

 1. Send a test email to your lab user containing links such as: